This is an interesting topic and one of the questions I often ask.

 1. Uneven terrain

-One of the reasons Personal Training outdoors makes sense to me is because our bodies should be able to react to certain situations fast and skilful.
-If we trip, twist an ankle, lose balance, these are unpredictable circumstances.
+personal training outdoors makes sense to me because our bodies should be able to react to certain situations quickly and skillfully.
+These are unpredictable circumstances if we trip, twist an ankle, or lose balance.

-Exercising outdoors develops your body, your nervous system, to react because of the uneven terrain you run, walk and exercise in general.
-Whether you know it or not creates adaptations in the body, reflexes.
+Exercising outdoors develops your body and your nervous system, and it helps you react because of the uneven terrain you run, walk, and exercise in general.
+Whether you know it or not, it creates adaptations in the body and reflexes.

-Furthermore the uneven terrain will develop your muscles from many angles, again something that is truly functions, as the muscles can react without damaging themselves, in many different situations.
+Furthermore, the uneven terrain will develop your muscles from many angles, again something that genuinely functions, as the muscles can react without damaging themselves in many different situations.

-The flat surface in a gym will never be able to prepare your body to reach to falls and ankle twisting with less or not damage.
+The flat surface in a gym will never be able to prepare your body to reach for falls and ankle twisting with less or no damage.

-And just to add that your whole muscles work a lot more as they engage to keep your body balanced and upright.
-To release the tension in the muscles sports massage therapy can be an excellent method to relax the body.
+Also, your whole muscles work a lot more as they engage to keep your body balanced and upright.
+Sports massage therapy can be an excellent method of relaxing the body to release muscle tension.

 2. Resistance and incline

-On a treadmill you have the controls.
+On a treadmill, you have the controls.
 You can decide the incline and resistance.
-Exercise outdoors you cannot.
-You have no control over the wind and incline when exercising outdoors, and particularly running outdoors.
+When exercising outdoors, you cannot.
+You have no control over the wind and incline, particularly when running outdoors.

-Let’s face it, our mind is powerful, but it also tries to sabotage us.
+Let’s face it: Our minds are influential, but they also try to sabotage us.
 The body also tries to find ways to work less.
-When you go on the treadmill coming from work, all tired and half asleep, you want to “take it easy”.
+When you go on the treadmill from work, all tired and half asleep, you want to “take it easy”.

 This is the best time to get out there, get fresh air and train against the elements.

-Treadmill exercise is not a workout that should be done on a daily basis.
-Instead, it should be used sparingly in order to achieve maximum benefits from the equipment.
-While treadmills help burn off calories, they cannot be used as a main workout.
+Treadmill exercise is not a workout that should be done daily.
+Instead, it should be used sparingly to maximise the equipment’s benefits.
+While treadmills help burn calories, they cannot be used as a primary workout.

 3. Diversity

-As the seasons change so does your training.
-You will find that training in summer is very different than training in winter.
+As the seasons change, so does your training.
+Summer training is very different from winter training.

 This is a way to force your exercise routine to change and adapt.
 This is great, especially if you don’t have a Personal Trainer or Coach.
-If you keep doing the same of similar exercises (just progression of the same exercise) your progress will slow down or you will even regress.
+If you keep doing the same or similar exercises (just the progression of the same exercise), your progress will slow down or even regress.
 Let’s not mention how boring it is.

 Be outside the box, think outside the box.